alexfalkowski/mist/README.md

 > ./mist deploy -s QA -e PINCHme-US-QA-A

+### Warm an environment

+This allows the release manager to warm a specific environment.

+> ./mist warm -s QA -e PINCHme-US-QA-A

 ### Swap an environment

 This allows the release manager to swap the DNS endpoint within a stack to point to the next environment.

 > ./mist swap -s QA

-### Warm an environment

-This allows the release manager to warm a specific environment.
+### Marking Deployment

+At PINCHme we use an awesome tool called [newrelic](http://newrelic.com/).
+When a deployment is finished we mark a deployment with newrelic.
+If you want as a release manager you can do that yourself.

-> ./mist warm -s QA -e PINCHme-US-QA-A
+> ./mist mark -s QA

 ### Version